 Madrid is the best city in Spain to go shopping, but as it is a big place, you'll need to know where to look.
-On this page you'll find details of where to find all the best shopping malls and districts in Madrid.
+Here you'll find details of where to find all the best shopping malls and districts in Madrid.

 Madrid's Shopping Districts

-Many of these parts of Madrid are on the route of this Madrid Sightseeing Tour Bus.
+Many of these parts of Madrid are on the route of the Madrid Sightseeing Tour Bus.

 - Las Rosas A large shopping center with all of the biggest of Spain's brands.
-This is outside the city center, so you might want to use this to get there.
+This is outside the city center, so you might want to use the bus to get there.

 - Gran Via & Sol The biggest brands have their biggest stores in this area.
 Most prominent are the Inditex chains owned by Amancio Ortega Gaona, such as Zara, Pull & Bear and Stradivarius.
 This behemoth of the Spanish clothing industry is now expanding into other parts of Europe, but their mother ships can be found on or near Gran Via.
 Be sure to look skyward on Gran Via - many of the buildings are at their most interesting on the roof.
 This is also where you will find Madrid (and Spain's) biggest cinemas.